Chevrolet C/K (fourth generation): Interior

 Coinciding with the 1995 model revision, the interior underwent a substantial redesign, with the dashboard and door panels undergoing a redesign for the first time since 1988.
 Along with the standardization of a tachometer, a double-DIN radio (integrating the cassette/CD player) was introduced, alongside a complete redesign of the climate controls.
 The seats underwent a redesign; leather-trimmed seats became an option for the first time on a factory-produced GM pickup truck.

-The 1995 interior design remained in use through the discontinuation of the fourth-generation model line, revised for the addition of a passenger-side airbag during the 1997 model year (for 1500-series and non-HD 2500-series vehicles).
-For 1998, the steering wheel was redesigned (with a repackaged driver-side airbag); dual airbags became standard on all C/K vehicles (below 8500 lbs GWVR).
+The 1995 interior design remained in use through the discontinuation of the fourth-generation model line, revised for the addition of a passenger-side airbag during the 1997 model year (for 1500-series and light-duty 2500-series vehicles).
+For 1998, the steering wheel was redesigned (with a repackaged driver-side airbag); dual airbags became standard on all C/K vehicles (below 8,500 lbs GWVR).

 Trim

-On Chevrolet vehicles, the C/K nomenclature returned from the previous generation; "C" denoted two-wheel drive trucks while "K" denoted four-wheel drive vehicles.
+On Chevrolet vehicles, the C/K nomenclature returned from the previous generation; "C" denoted two-wheel-drive trucks while "K" denoted four-wheel-drive vehicles.
 While all GMC pickup trucks were now badged under a singular Sierra nameplate, GM still used C and K as internal model codes for both divisions.

 In a marketing change, GM adopted the 1500/2500/3500 series previously used by GMC for both divisions (denoting 1/2-ton, 3/4-ton, and 1-ton nominal payload).

 Chevrolet

 Carrying over the trim lines from the previous generation, Chevrolet marketed its C/K pickup trucks under three trim levels for 1988.
 The Cheyenne made its return as the standard trim (replacing the Custom Deluxe), with the Scottsdale and Silverado serving as the top two trims.
 Externally, the Cheyenne was distinguished by its two sealed-beam headlights; the Scottsdale and Silverado were fitted with four headlamps (replaced by rectangular composite headlamps for 1990).
 The trim levels had less distinguished badges as previous models, having miniature nameplates behind the cab on the B pillar before the bed; the Cheyenne name was in white on a black square above one gold line, Scottsdale in between two gold lines, and Silverado above three gold lines.

 Intended primarily for fleet sales and work use, the Cheyenne was a spartan vehicle with most features offered as optional equipment.
 Marketed more widely for retail sale, the Scottsdale standardized many optional features of the Cheyenne and added additional interior trim, cloth seating (bucket seats were an option).
 Serving as the flagship, the Silverado featured the most chrome trim and a fully carpeted interior.

 For 1992, the Scottsdale trim was dropped; the Cheyenne and Silverado trims were offered through 1998, with the Cheyenne badging updated to be similar to the previous Scottsdale badge.
-For 1999, to accommodate the introduction of its successor, the C/K was renamed the Silverado Classic.
-The Silverado Classic adopted the trim nomenclature of its successor, with an unnamed base trim (replacing the W/T), LS (Cheyenne), and LS Premium (Silverado).
+For 1999, to accommodate the introduction of its successor, the Chevrolet C/K adopted the trim nomenclature of its successor, with an unnamed base trim (replacing the W/T), LS (Cheyenne), and LS Premium (Silverado).